ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 Parsing semi-structured text with Ansible
 *****************************************

-The :ref:`cli_parse <ansible_collections.ansible.netcommon.cli_parse_module>` module parses semi-structured data such as network configurations into structured data to allow programmatic use of the data from that device.
+The :ref:`cli_parse <ansible_collections.ansible.utils.cli_parse_module>` module parses semi-structured data such as network configurations into structured data to allow programmatic use of the data from that device.
 You can pull information from a network device and update a CMDB in one playbook.
 Use cases include automated troubleshooting, creating dynamic documentation, updating IPAM (IP address management) tools and so on.

 .. contents::